opencor/opencor-developer-documentation/src/fileStructure.rst

    │   ├─ sample                // Sample plugins
    │   ├─ simulation            // Plugins to simulate files
    │   ├─ solver                // Plugins to access various solvers
-   │   ├─ support               // Plugins to support various third-party libraries and APIs │   ├─ test                  // Test plugins
+   │   ├─ support               // Plugins to support various third-party libraries │   ├─ test                  // Test plugins
-   │   ├─ thirdParty            // Plugins to access various third-party libraries │   │   ├─ libgit2           // libgit2 as a plugin
+   │   ├─ thirdParty            // Plugins to access various third-party libraries │   │   ├─ BioSignalML       // BioSignalML as a plugin
+   │   │   ├─ CellMLAPI         // The CellML API as a plugin
+   │   │   ├─ libgit2           // libgit2 as a plugin
+   │   │   ├─ libNuML           // libNuML as a plugin
+   │   │   ├─ libSBML           // libSBML as a plugin
+   │   │   ├─ libSEDML          // libSEDML as a plugin
    │   │   ├─ LibXDiff          // LibXDiff as a plugin
    │   │   ├─ LLVMClang         // LLVM+Clang as a plugin
    │   │   ├─ OAuth             // OAuth 2.0 for Qt as a plugin